bzercher/GradPads/README.md

     |- setup.py
     |- README.md
 ```

 ### Project data

-This project uses Seattle open source data for crime, greenspace, and transit info.
+This project utilizes Seattle open source data for crime, greenspace, and transit info.
 It also uses open source data for geojson zip code objects.

-This project also uses Zillow research data for housing prices.
+For housing prices, GradPads uses [Zillow Research data](https://www.zillow.com/research/data/) for monthly rental averages.

+Future work on this package will incorporate other cities with open-data initiatives into our map building.

 ### Use Case

-Our intended user is a graduate student who is moving to Seattle with limited
-information about how
+Our intended use case for this project is an incoming UW student who is moving to Seattle without being able to see the neighborhoods.
+In these situations, potential renters will venture to Craigslist or a similar site to enter in budget constraints.
+The user may be shown 5 different apartments in different neighborhoods that fall in their price range; however, without further information, the user may struggle to differentiate these properties.

+By using GradPads, these apartments can be compared by proximity to transit, parks, and crime information.
+Average monthly rental prices are also included to give a general overview of neighborhood pricing, to aid in continued searching.